Retrograde

 transformations, and psychic energies.

-are, though there may be quite a bit of confusion as we
+who we really are, though there may be quite a bit of

-work through any introspections.
-This is an excellent
+confusion as we work through any introspections.
+This

-time to do shadow work but we need to remember to be
+is an excellent time to do shadow work but we need to

-gentle with ourselves and not work on anything too
+remember to be gentle with ourselves and not work on

-heavy as we can easily get discouraged or depressed
+anything too heavy as we can easily get discouraged or

 Pluto is in retrograde from 5 to 6 months out of the